-The City's Public Financing Authority issued the Lease Revenue Bonds Series 2016B in June 2016.
-As of June 30, 2016, \$14,020,000 was outstanding.
+The Fund made transfers to the City's Public Financing Authority's capital project fund of \$705,206 for current year debt service payments for the Lease Revenue Bond Series 2016B.
+As of June 30, 2018, \$13,450,000 was outstanding.
 Revenues from the Fund are pledged for repayment of the bonds, but the City is not obligated to require additional amounts from the Fund in event the revenues of the fund are insufficient for bond repayment.